 1.3.
 Auto Switch Node Versions

-file available on root then we can use that to auto load node version while switching the directories or install the recommended version if not available.
+If the project have .nvmrc file available on root then we can use that to auto load node version while switching the directories or install the recommended version if not available.

-and paste following code in the file
+open ~/.zprofileand paste following code in the file

 # Autoload node from .nvmrc